 The costs of cleaning up and disposing of waste are often calculated into the contractor’s labor estimate.
 If you are only doing a few windows, you may be able to clean up on your own at no extra cost.

-However, if you’re aiming to replace most of the windows in your home, you may need to rent a dumpster for waste disposal.
-Contractors often have special rates for dumpster rentals, so it could be less costly to leave the cleanup to the professionals.
+However, if you aim to replace most of the windows in your home, you may need to rent a dumpster for waste disposal.
+Contractors often have special rates for dumpster rentals, so leaving the cleanup to the professionals could be less costly.

 Brand Choice

 As you’ve come to see, shopping for windows requires you to make many choices.
-If you want to avoid repeating this process in just a few years, choosing a reputable brand with great warranty service is important.
+Choosing a reputable brand with great warranty service is important if you want to avoid repeating this process in just a few years.

 Window replacement can be a costly renovation project upfront, but it will save you money in the long run.
 Don’t give in to the temptation to cut costs by buying cheaper windows.
 In the end, you’ll have to spend more money and suffer unnecessary headaches.

-We’ve put together a list of ways you can save money while maintaining the quality of the window replacements.
+We’ve compiled a list of ways you can save money while maintaining the quality of the window replacements.

 Many people don’t realize that there are several different grades of windows.
-Architectural-grade windows will be the most expensive, but if you inquire with your contractor about using contractor-grade or builder-grade windows, you could save some money.
+Architectural-grade windows will be the most expensive, but you could save some money if you inquire with your contractor about using contractor-grade or builder-grade windows.
 The windows are still high quality and will last for years to come.

 The most common windows will almost always be the least expensive because they’re easier to produce and readily available.
 Oddly shaped windows in unusual sizes will be more difficult to find and, therefore, more expensive.